AdobeDocs/learning-manager.en/help/migrated/kb/unable-to-search-course.md

 title: Unable to search a course in Learning Manager
 contentowner: nluke
 ---

+# Unable to search a course in Learning Manager {#unable-to-search-a-course-in-learning-manager}

 `Learning Manager Learning Programs are renamed to Learning Paths.
 This change happens immediately after the October 2021 release and the terminology of Learning Path is reflected for all roles.`

 # **Issue**